yida-li/SOEN341/README.md

 	Using social media may be a frustrating experience.
 Expressing your true opinion on content posted by these "influencers" or even your friends may be a daunting task, and let's be honest, you don't want all the attention and hate coming your way from their fans.
-Introducing Vibez, the social media platform that keeps it 100% real (but you can do so anonymously).
+Introducing VibeZ, the social media platform that keeps it 100% real (but you can do so anonymously).
 Is your friend being annoying?
 	Do you want to tell them your real opinion but don't want to hurt their feelings?
 Give them a vibe check, and maybe others might just be thinking the same.
 Is what that influencer says #fact?